meshcloud/meshcloud-docs/docs/meshstack.billing.md

 meshStack is creating monthly [Tenant Usage Reports](meshcloud.project-metering.md) that aggregate cloud resource usage data for each tenant over a specific period.
 These reports not only summarize resource consumption but can also include additional pricing information, as mentioned earlier, along with discounts, such as volume discounts.

 Furthermore, instead of providing a single, large invoice as cloud providers do, meshStack prepares invoices tailored to dedicated teams based on their usage, so that they will have a clear overview of cloud costs.
-This invoce called chargeaback statment, which is aslo used to correctly allocate costs to teams.
+This invoice is called a chargeback statement, which is also used to correctly allocate costs to teams.

 > To learn more about enabling a solid private cloud billing process, check [private cloud pay-per-use chargeback](https://cloudfoundation.meshcloud.io/maturity-model/cost-management/private-cloud-pay-per-use-chargeback.html) section in the Cloud Foundation Maturity Model